 University Programs: Tailored Support for First-Gen Students

-Leading universities increasingly recognize first-generation students need specialized support beyond traditional financial aid.
-The University of Chicago’s Odyssey Scholarship Program provides enhanced academic, social, and career support with additional funding for study abroad and health insurance.
-The University of Alabama offers the renewable Coca-Cola First Generation Scholarship through an interview-based selection process providing full support for qualified in-state students.
+Leading universities are increasingly recognizing that first-generation students require specialized support beyond traditional financial aid.
+The University of Chicago’s Odyssey Scholarship Program offers enhanced academic, social, and career support, along with additional funding for study abroad and health insurance.
+The University of Alabama offers the renewable Coca-Cola First Generation Scholarship through an interview-based selection proces,s providing full support for qualified in-state students.

-State universities lead in comprehensive support, with Texas A&M’s Regents’ Scholarship providing up to $6,000 renewable for four years, while Arizona State’s Dorrance Scholarship offers $12,000 annually for Arizona first-gen students maintaining a 3.0 GPA.
+State universities lead in comprehensive support, with Texas A&M’s Regents’ Scholarship providing up to $6,000, renewable for four years, while Arizona State’s Dorrance Scholarship offers $12,000 annually to Arizona first-generation students who maintain a 3.0 GPA.
 Florida’s statewide First Generation Matching Grant Program operates at all public universities, requiring individual institutional applications but providing substantial need-based support.
 Among top-tier business schools, Wharton, University of Illinois Urbana-Champaign, Boston College, and UC Berkeley maintain strong first-generation initiatives within their highly-ranked accounting programs.

 Many universities offer scholarships and programs designed for first-gen students, often combining financial aid with mentoring and career support: